 The easiest way to use Mup is to run Mupmate.
 However, you can also run Mup directly, or by using Mupdisp, from an MS-DOS (command prompt) window.
 See our web page called "Running Mup on MS-DOS" for detailed information on this.

-Most users will not be interested in Mup's source code, but if you want it, download mup58src.exe (2347252 byte file) to a folder of your choice.
+Most users will not be interested in Mup's source code, but if you want it, download mup69src.exe file to a folder of your choice.
 This is a self-extracting zip file.
 Click Start, and click Run to run the file, which unzips it.
 You can then compile Mup yourself.
 More detailed information on compiling Mup is available.

 which includes precompiled, ready-to-run executable files and documentation